 Luckin, China's Fast-growing Coffee Chain, Upsizes IPO Target to $586 Million

-Luckin Coffee raised its IPO target of up to $586.5 million.
+Luckin Coffee rose its IPO target up to $586.5 million.
 The company has expanded at breakneck speed since its official launch just 18 months ago.

 Luckin Coffee Inc., a popular Chinese coffee chain, has raised its IPO target on Monday, now seeking to trade in up to $586.5 million worth of its shares.